TheTask/Grader-Rework/README.md

           figure out how to flush the STDIN with the text I want, but I figured it out
           * c) The second biggest issue was capturing STDOUT from the file and storing it as a string so standard String operations can be performed for correct output checking, but I solved that
-* I started debugging the grader to see what needs to change and where
+* I started debugging the grader to see what needs to change and where.